 In some areas ‘aligned incentive contracts’ or ‘alliance agreements’ have been used to supplement individual contracts and aid collaboration, but there has never before been a commissioning contract specifically to promote an integrated service model including primary care, wider NHS and some local authority services.

 The opportunity with the ICP contract is to ensure that contracting, funding, performance and organisational structures help rather than hinder staff to do the right things and define more clearly who has overall responsibility for integrating and co-ordinating care.

-The development of the draft ICP Contract responds to the demand in some areas for a single contract through which general practice, wider NHS and in some cases, some local authority services can be commissioned from a ‘lead’ provider organisation, responsible for delivering integration of services.
+The development of the draft ICP Contract responds to the demand in some areas for a single contract through which general practice, wider NHS and in some cases, some local authority services can be commissioned from a ‘lead provider' organisation, responsible for delivering integration of services.
 Such a provider can be known as an ‘Integrated Care Provider’.

-The ICP contract in intended to ensure:
+The ICP contract is intended to ensure:

 • A consistent objective to deliver integrated, population based care